dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 We might have a callback that's called an undetermined number of times, where only a test can tell us when it's the last time.
 For these cases we can use `expectAsyncUntil()`.
-This function take a second predicate function argument that should return false if more callbacks are expected or true if all callbacks are done and the test can is considered complete.
+This function takes a second predicate function argument that should return false if more callbacks are expected or true if all callbacks are done and the test can is considered complete.